paras1729kori/Vue-Crash-Course/README.md

 ### **Why use vue ?**

-- It is much easier when compared to react js
-  Cause react has much complex terminologies graph than vue
+- It is much easier when compared to react js, cause react has much complex terminologies graph than vue

 - Has easiest learning curve
   You can almost say Vue js is a structured javascript